 - Correct use of canonical URLs.

-- Correct implementation of multi-language / multi-country websites using proper International SEO targetting via hreflangs.
+- Correct implementation of multi-language / multi-country websites using proper International SEO targeting via hreflangs.

 - Optimization of images and videos.

 Often the hardest part of SEO because it is difficult and time-consuming, quality link building is necessary to achieve high rankings.
 See below some ways to build links to your travel website;

 - Developing content-driven link-building campaigns is my number 1 go-to recommendation for the Travel niche.
 There is so much content you can create for Travel.
 Build a targeted content hub in order to attract visitors at the awareness and consideration stages of the customer journey.
 These hubs usually generate digital PR coverage and form a good piece of always-on content that can be updated regularly.